Thyroid Cancer: Specialists, Diagnosis And Treatment

 • Skin changes: Some chemotherapy drugs can cause skin changes, including rash, dryness, or sensitivity to sunlight.

-Targeted therapy is a type of cancer treatment that uses drugs to target specific molecules involved in the growth and spread of cancer cells.
+Targeted therapy is a type of cancer treatment prescribed by specialists which uses drugs to target specific molecules involved in the growth and spread of cancer cells.
 While targeted therapy drugs may have fewer side effects than traditional chemotherapy, they can still cause some side effects.
 Here are some potential side effects of targeted therapy for thyroid cancer:

 • Fatigue or weakness: Targeted therapy can cause fatigue, which may persist for several weeks after treatment.